sgruszka/tree-sitter-bpftrace/README.md

 ## Building
 ### Build from `build-{DATE}` branch
 The build-{DATE} branches contain pre-generated parser sources.
-To build from one of these branches you only need a C compiler and make.
+To build from one of these branches you only need a C compiler toolchain and make.

-Check for latest `build-{DATE}` branch.
-Need to have c compiler installed to build the parser.

 ```bash
 git clone --branch build-2025-11-28 --depth 1 https://github.com/sgruszka/tree-sitter-bpftrace.git